Lmao-Boldireff24/Lmao-Boldireff24/README.md

 # Hello hello! 👋

-I'm Vadim Boldireff, a passionate and dedicated Graphics Programmer with a strong foundation in C++ and 3D mathematics.
-I recently graduated from Isart Digital Montreal and am actively seeking opportunities to contribute my skills in rendering, physics, and low-level systems to a professional team.

-I thrive on solving complex technical challenges, which led me to develop my own game engine from the ground up.
-I'm passionate about performance optimization and creating robust, efficient systems.
+Hey, I'm Vadim — a bilingual developer and IT technician based in Montréal.

+My background started in low-level C++ and 3D graphics programming at Isart Digital, where I built a game engine from scratch and shipped a 3D pathfinding system for NPCs on Unreal Engine 5.
+Since then I've expanded into backend development — Node.js, Express, Docker, SQL and secured REST APIs with JWT.

+I like building things that work well under the hood, whether that's a rendering engine, an AI navigation system or a clean API.

+Currently open to backend dev or IT roles.

 ### Notable Projects
   <!-- https://raw.githubusercontent.com/DenverCoder1/DenverCoder1/main/README.md -->